 Flea Records has released a new CD of vocal music by Peter Thoegersen titled Facebook: What’s On Your Mind?
 The album is a microtonal song cycle consisting of twelve short cantos sung by mezzo-soprano Lore Lixenberg, accompanied by synthesized piano.
 Peter Thoegersen is a pioneering composer known for the use of multiple tempi and alternate tuning simultaneously in his works.
 Ms. Lixenberg is an accomplished vocalist who has performed music by composers such as Karlheinz Stockhausen, Pauline Oliveros and Phil Niblock, among others.
 The texts for the song cycle are drawn from Facebook postings by the composer between 2016 and 2020.
 Facebook: What’s On Your Mind? is an unflinching look at social media in an age of anxiety, powerfully expressed in contemporary microtonal music.
+To forget your pain you can taste music but not the alcohol as it can lead to alcohol addiction.
+Even if music cannot heal your anxiety, then visit rehabilitation centers near you to get rid off anxiety and stress.

 We all have that Facebook friend who is perfectly polite and sociable in person, but suddenly loses all restraint when posting online.
 Full disclosure – Peter Thoegersen lived for a time in my town and we would occasionally meet for coffee or attend concerts together in Los Angeles.
 Peter was always good company in person, but online – and especially during the last four culturally difficult years – his frustrations and inner demons would sometimes get loose and overwhelm any sense of digital decorum.
 You generally had to be unfriended by Peter at least twice to know that he cared about you and he often disappeared from Facebook for a time, only to reappear in a new, sanitized profile.
 Facebook: What’s On Your Mind? is an attempt to express this experience through music while, as Thoegersen has written in the liner notes, “…demonstrating the whimsical nature of instant world communications and unbridled bad taste.”